-- Approximately one week before each exam, you will receive exam study guides intended to help you prepare.
-Please read these carefully.
+- Approximately one week before each exam, you will receive an exam study guide intended to help you prepare.
+Please read these review sheets carefully.
 These review sheets will narrow the scope of what you are expected to know for the exam.
-So, although learning checks may cover all aspects of that day's readings, your review sheets should allow you to narrow your focus to the material we've covered, in detail, in our class meetings. - Exams in this course are not cumulative.
+So, although learning checks may cover all aspects of that day's readings, your review sheets should allow you to narrow your focus to the material as you prepare for the exams. - Exams in this course are not cumulative.
 Note that individual exams count less than your total learning check grade.
-In all likelihood, you will unable to achieve a passing grade in this class if you miss all learning checks. - Exam grades will be posted on Blackboard but only after exams have been returned in class.
+In all likelihood, you will unable to achieve a passing grade in this class if you miss multiple learning checks. - Exam grades will be posted on Blackboard but only after exams have been returned in class.
 It is your responsibility to review your returned exam and verify that the grade posted on Blackboard matches the paper copy of your exam. - There will be only one make-up opportunity for the first two in-class examinations.
 This one make-up is intended for the most serious of emergencies, such as a death in the family or a serious illness, and students will be asked to provide official documentation in support of their reason for missing the original examination.
-This make-up exam will be given during our regular class time on Thursday, April 6.
+This make-up exam will be given during our regular class time on Thursday, April 12.
 This is the ONLY opportunity for you to make up either exam.
 Those who do not complete this make-up exam will be given a zero for the exam.
-Under no circumstances will students be allowed to take two make-up exams.
+Under no circumstances will students be allowed to take two make-up exams. - As per Purdue policies, final exams (and final exams only, not regular exams) can be rescheduled for instances of direct conflict or three scheduled final exams per day.
+I will know which students have these conflicts, but it remains the student's responsibility to contact the professor to arrange to an alternate exam.
+I will determine the day and time of the alternate exam.
+I will not schedule an alternate final exam for other reasons, such as holiday travel.